 As the members of the organising committee met to plan the 2018 Carol Sing, they considered other venues for the event due to the continually increasing popularity of the event and the capacity audiences it attracted.
 They wondered if a larger auditorium might make things more comfortable for those who attended and attract an even larger audience.

-But it was decided that, for the coming 2019 event, the location of the Carol Sing would remain unchanged at the Temple - the main factors being that it meant the Band did not have to move their equipment and, more important, the event's long-standing association with, and support of, The Salvation Army's Christmas Hamper Fund.
+But it was decided that, for the coming 2019 event, the location of the Carol Sing would remain unchanged at the Temple - the main factor being that it meant the Band did not have to move their equipment and, more important, the event's long-standing association with, and support of, The Salvation Army's Christmas Hamper Fund.
 The possibility of creating an overflow area in the foyer of the Temple was one consideration for the future.

-At the time of the 2019 Carol Sing, it was not realised that, due to the emergence of the Covid-19 pandemic, this would be the last live event that we could hold for 3 years.
+At the time of the 2019 Carol Sing, it was not realised that, due to the emergence of the Covid-19 pandemic, this would be the last live event that we could hold for the foreseeable future.
 The Committee considered the possibility of suspending the Carol Sing altogether.
 But in consultation with Cogeco YourTv, it was decided that it would be possible to broadcast a Best of Carol Sing drawing on Cogeco's video recordings from previous years.
 A schedule of dates and times was produced for viewing over the Christmas season.
 Those who could not view the Cogeco network were encouraged to watch the short videos from previous years posted on the Carol Sing website.